markoch/code-review/README.md

 - Reduce amount of calls / Optimize calls to external systems

 ### Tests
-- Unit-tests and End2End Tests are added
+- Unit-tests and End 2 End Tests are added and test all functionality
 - Test coverage of changed lines and critical path
-- Enhancements to newly added tests

 ### Code-Review Commenting
 - Adding comments: Be polite and constructive